Viper Documentation

 Discover the hottest tokens across every chain.

-Use /trending to see the top trending DEX tokens right now across Solana, Base, BSC, Ethereum, and Hyperliquid.
-The default view is an aggregate leaderboard combining all five chains, ranked by on-chain trading activity.
+Use /trending to see the top trending DEX tokens right now across Solana, Base, BSC, Ethereum, Hyperliquid, and Robinhood.
+The default view is an aggregate leaderboard combining all six chains, ranked by on-chain trading activity.

 Drill Down by Chain

 The aggregate view opens first.
-Tap a chain chip — Solana, Base, BSC, Ethereum, or Hyperliquid — to drill into that chain's trending list on its own.
+Tap a chain chip — Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood — to drill into that chain's trending list on its own.
 Tap the aggregate chip again to return to the combined view.

 Timeframe Toggle